Timeshares: Is ownership worth the expense?

 Contact the Newton Group for a free consultation by visiting their site or contacting them at 888-698-8231.

-With all of the cons of owning one, does anyone believe purchasing a timeshare is worth the money?
+With all of the cons of owning one, does anyone believe purchasing a timeshare is worth it?

 If you fully understand the contract, enjoy traveling, and if it fits your lifestyle – buying a timeshare might pay off.

-That’s not the case for many people who go to timeshare presentations.
+That's not the case for many people who go to timeshare presentations, though.